 SALT TRAIL TREKKING

 Originally a route for village traders, the trail provides a fun and easy jungle trekking adventure to all visitors.
-The trail starts at Inobong and ends at Tikolod, spanning for about 34 km in distance.
+The trail starts at Inobong and ends at Tikolod, spanning 34 km i.
 The experience of trekking this trail will be a wholesome adventure in the wilderness, with rugged pathways, muddy river valleys, and a glimpse of the village life around the area.

-For bird-enthusiasts, the park will be a heaven for you!
-The park is a premium birding spot, boasting a list of magnificent unique birds to be embraced, such as Asian Paradise Flycatchers, Buff-rumped Woodpeckers, Bulbuls, Hornbills, Pacified Swallow, and Chestnut Munia.
+For bird-enthusiasts, the park is heaven!
+It is a premium birding spot, boasting a list of magnificent unique birds to be embraced, such as Asian Paradise Flycatchers, Buff-rumped Woodpeckers, Bulbuls, Hornbills, Pacified Swallow, and Chestnut Munia.